Monte Carlo pathwise sensitivities for barrier options: Monte Carlo one-step survival pathwise sensitivities for discretely observed barrier options

-While in \eqref{Df} and \eqref{Dg} we gave the results of the needed differentiations for the pathwise sensitivities estimator of \cref{thm:MCpathwise}, these can be calculated automated by e.g.\ a MATLAB \cite{MATLAB:2015} script.
-To explain this idea in more detail we present \cref{test1}, which uses the Symbolic Math Toolbox\texttrademark of MATLAB for the differentiation.
-The algorithm calculates the needed differentiations for \eqref{diffp} and \eqref{diffS} and inserts these into the Monte Carlo simulation.
+While in \eqref{Df} and \eqref{Dg} we gave the results of the needed derivatives for the pathwise sensitivities estimator of \cref{thm:MCpathwise}, these can be calculated with an AD like method by e.g.\ an easy MATLAB \cite{MATLAB:2015} script.
+To explain this idea in more detail, we present \cref{test1}, which uses the Symbolic Math Toolbox\texttrademark of MATLAB for the differentiation.
+The algorithm calculates the needed derivatives for \eqref{diffp} and \eqref{diffS} and inserts these into the Monte Carlo simulation, while the derivatives of the payoff are taken out of \cref{thm:MCpathwise}, respectively by hand.

+A straightforward procedure holds for second order Greeks while using similar MATLAB commands for second order differentiation and taking the derivatives of the payoff out of \cref{thm:MCpathwisesecond}. \\

 For a better understanding, since \cref{test1} uses the syntax and some functions of MATLAB, we will explain the code line by line in the following paragraph.